-The Master warned what would happen if we seek to be his but are not built upon his gospel.
-If our effort "be not built upon my gospel," he said, "and is built upon the works of men, or upon the works of the devil, verily I say unto you they have joy in their works for a season, and by and by the end cometh, and they are hewn down and cast into the fire, from whence there is no return" (3 Nephi 27:11).
+The Master warned what will happen if we seek to be His but are not built upon His gospel.
+If our effort "be not built upon my gospel," He said, "and is built upon the works of men, or upon the works of the devil, verily I say unto you they have joy in their works for a season, and by and by the end cometh, and they are hewn down and cast into the fire, from whence there is no return" (3 Nephi 27:11).
 God's work and glory is "to bring to pass the immortality and eternal life of man" (Moses 1:39).
 Our most noble work will be accomplished and our greatest glory will come to the degree that we are similarly occupied with this overarching objective.
-The works of the devil obviously pertain to carnality and devilishness, what Paul called "the works of the flesh"-such sins as adultery, fornication, idolatry, witchcraft, hatred, strife, and heresy (Gal 5:19-21).
+The works of the devil obviously pertain to carnality and devilishness, what Paul called "the works of the flesh"-such sins as adultery, fornication, idolatry, witchcraft, hatred, strife, and heresy (see Galatians 5:19-21).
 They bring pleasure and telestial titillation for a season, but they result inevitably in shrinkage of the soul, followed in time by bitter loneliness and that awful alienation from things of lasting worth.
 Indeed, "their works do follow them, for it is because of their works that they are hewn down" (3 Nephi 27:12).

-The works of humankind may refer to what we know as honorable endeavors, worthwhile efforts to improve humanity and society, but labors whose focus are not truly on the Lord or his work and glory.
+The works of humankind may refer to what we know as honorable endeavors, worthwhile efforts to improve humanity and society, but labors whose focus is not truly on the Lord or His work and glory.
 So often the works of humankind bring glory to humankind.
 More often than not, the works of humankind hack away at the leaves of the inconsequential while ignoring the spiritual roots of attitudes and behavior.
-The poignant message of the seek to invent some sort of happiness for themselves without God.
+The poignant message of the Savior is that happiness, meaning lasting joy, comes only to those who are built upon His gospel and whose works are really the Lord's works.
+So many people, as C. S. Lewis observed, "seek to invent some sort of happiness for themselves without God.
 And out of that hopeless attempt has come nearly all that we call human history-money, poverty, ambition, war, prostitution, classes, slavery-the long terrible story of people trying to find something other than God which will make them happy.
 The reason why it can never succeed is this.
 God made us: invented us as a man invents an engine.
 A car is made to run on gasoline, and it would not run properly on anything else.
 Now God designed the human machine to run on Himself.
 He Himself is the fuel our spirits were designed to burn, or the food our spirits were designed to feed on.
 There is no other.
 That is why it is just no good asking God to make us happy in our own way without bothering about religion.
 God cannot give us a happiness and peace apart from Himself, because it is not there.
-There is no such thing.
-(53-54; emphasis added)
+There is no such thing."10 envy the financial success of those who spurn the laws and commandments of God.
+"They look happy and free," Elder Glenn L. Pace remarked, "but don't mistake telestial pleasure for celestial happiness and joy.
+Don't mistake lack of self-control for freedom.
+Complete freedom without appropriate restraint makes us slaves to our appetites.
+Don't envy a lesser and lower life."